 Determine Whether You Need an Adapter or Converter

 Each country determines its own electrical distribution system and type of electrical outlet.
-In the United States, for example, two-pronged plugs are the standard, although three-pronged grounded plugs are also very common.
-In Italy, most outlets take plugs with two round prongs, although bathrooms, if they have any outlets, often have three-pronged (round prongs, all in a row) grounded outlets.
-Buy a multi-country plug adapter if you are not sure which type of adapter to bring, or research the types of plug adapters commonly needed for your destination country and bring those.
+In the United States, for example, two-pronged plugs are the standard, although three-pronged grounded plugs are also common.
+In Italy, most outlets take plugs with two round prongs, although bathrooms often have three-pronged (round prongs, all in a row) grounded outlets.
+Buy a multi-country universal plug adapter for versatility or research the types of plug adapters commonly needed for your destination country and bring those.